wearehearken/pym.js/README.md

 npm test
 ```

-### Test against saucelabs browsers
+### Test against Sauce abs browsers

-First you will need to make a copy the credentials sample file `sauce_cred_sample.json` and call it `sauce_cred.json` updating your saucelabs `USERNAME` and `ACCESSKEY` that you will obtain once you have setup an account in [saucelabs](https://saucelabs.com/beta/login)
+First you will need to make a copy the credentials sample file `sauce_cred_sample.json`, call it `sauce_cred.json`, and update your Sauce Labs `USERNAME` and `ACCESSKEY` that you will obtain once you have set up an account with [Sauce Labs](https://saucelabs.com/beta/login).

 ```
 $ cd sauce